Diploma za smrt: Part Two

 Bero runs the businesses successfully, so he buys his sister Mirjana a new apartment.
 His relationship with Renata further deteriorates after she accuses him of buying this apartment which her money which ends up in a quarrel.
 Renata soon gets a phone call from Nik, who tells her that Bero authorized him to file a divorce from her.
 When asking Nik about her boutique and money, he responds that all of this is no longer hers.
 Renata bursts into tears calling Nik a "lawyer scum".
 Afterwards, Nik remarks to Bero sitting across him that "he is really a pig", to which Bero cold bloodedly replies: "I know".
 In the meantime, Guba appears in Zagreb.
 He summons emotionally wounded Renata to his residence and starts asking questions about Bero.
 He then forbids her from leaving Zagreb.
 Guba then pays a visit to Bero in his boutique, telling him that he doesn't really care who is in charge of that place as long as he gets his provisions regularly, but Bero ignores him.
 Foreseeing the future confrontation, Bero and Nik hire their old buddy Božo as a bodyguard and tell him to get another guy.
 Soon Guba sends his henchmen Rus (The Russian) and Bager (The Excavator) to intimidate and beat up Bero, but as they appear before Bero, he calls his own bodyguards Božo and Bruno in aid.
 In the ensuing brawl Bero's bodyguards beat off the attackers.
 In the aftermath of the fight, Bero tells Bager and Rus to: "send his regards to Mr. Guberina".
 Bero and Nik then pay a visit to Franc to get their payment, but since he didn't have the money, they tell him to meet them next day in the public administration office in order to sign over his property to them.
 The gambling debts tied Borut also visits Guba, asking for more money but Guba rejects him, and gives him the twenty days deadline for repaying the debts.
 Drunk and depressed Franc gets visit from Guba's bodyguards but after he slaps Rus, the henchmen kill him by throwing a piece of car axle on his head.
 Borut tries his luck again by asking Bero for the loan to which Bero agrees.
 On a cartel meeting, Guba tells other members that Pavel is the only one who is running his business well and that if anyone else loses its money, this person will also lose his head.
 In the meantime, Borut also lost his property to Bero and talks Renata into fleeing the country with him.
 Renata double-crosses Borut, by informing Guba about his plans so he gets intercepted by Guba's henchmen.
-He tried to escape them, but they caught him up and Rus broke Borut's neck.
+He tried to escape them, but they caught him up and Bager broke Borut's neck.
 Guba then invites Bero on a business lunch and tries to persuade him into becoming his business partner.
 Bero rejects him.
 Guba's henchmen respond by starting to trash Bero's businesses.
 One of Bero's bodyguards Božo suggests ambushing Rus and Bager in Bero's apartment in which they succeed.
 They subsequently persuade Rus and Bager to stab Guba to death.
 Guba's former henchmen then take his body to a construction site, where they bury it under a pile of liquid concrete.